 Any animal that is aggressive towards other passengers or attacks a passenger or bus operator will be banned from using DASH services.

-If a service animal soils on the vehicle, please notify the bus operator.
+If a service animal soils the vehicle, please notify the bus operator.
 Any bodily fluid on the bus is a biohazard and should be reported immediately for a bus replacement.

 To further the health, safety and welfare of operators and passengers, DASH has equipped all its vehicles with video and audio equipment that are in operation at all times the buses are on the road.